cypress-io/cypress/npm/react/cypress/component/basic/enzyme/README.md

 }
 ```

-Since the above syntax is [deprecated](https://reactjs.org/docs/legacy-context.html), `cypress-react-unit-test` does not support it.
+Since the above syntax is [deprecated](https://reactjs.org/docs/legacy-context.html), `@cypress/react` does not support it.
 Instead use `createContext` and `Context.Provider` to surround the mounted component, just like you would do in a regular application code.

 ```js
 mount(